The Death of Adolf Hitler: Later discourse

 In their addendum to The Hitler Book (2005), Henrik Eberle and Matthias Uhl quote Bezymenski as admitting in 1995 that his work included "deliberate lies" and criticize his book for advocating the theories that Hitler died by poisoning or a coup de grâce.
 In 2018, investigative journalists Jean-Christophe Brisard and Lana Parshina speculated that Hitler could have commissioned Linge to shoot him through the temples due to his poor health (e.g. hand tremors), but largely dismiss Bezymenski's book as propagandistic.

 In his 2019 book, Daly-Groves notes that Stalin's motivations in claiming Hitler's survival remain unclear, with most scholars concluding that he intended to secure disputed areas of West Germany on the basis that they would be safer under Soviet control if Hitler returned.
 Alternatively, Stalin may have intended to undermine perceived political opponents such as Zhukov (who had said Hitler was dead), attack rival nations ostensibly harboring Hitler, or motivate his totalitarian forces.
 Daly-Groves argued that potential undisclosed documents in the Russian archives could end speculation.

+In 2022, American military historian Thomas Boghardt wrote that a Bulgarian dentist had been allowed to examine the forensic drawings while working as a translator for the Soviets in mid-1945.
+While working at the Charité in Berlin later that year, the dentist told the U.S. Counterintelligence Corps that he could confirm the authenticity of Hitler's "jawbone".
+According to Boghardt, this resolved the matter as far as the Army was concerned, but the lack of additional evidence allowed rumors to swell about Hitler's fate as well as individuals claiming to be his offspring.
+Boghardt credited the release of the 1968 Soviet book with curbing such claims.

 In his 2023 analysis, Mark Felton cites the lack of evidence of a gunshot in Hitler's alleged autopsy and notes the missing left foot, strangely implying amputation; moreover surmises, Braun's dental record proves the body was not hers.
 Felton's infers that Stalin believed that the couple escaped (while later reports obscured the identification of the two bodies for political purposes).
 Felton suggests that deception by eyewitnesses would help explain how the Soviets inaccurately identified a body as Braun's, despite it apparently exhibiting an unexplained pre-mortem abdomen wound.
 Felton surmises that after the real bodies failed to burn completely, certain Nazis procured similar bodies (possibly at the nearby hospital), secured and planted the dental remains on them, interred them outside the bunker, and hid the real bodies nearby.
 (Note: By their own 1960s accounts, the Soviets did find Hitler's teeth with a body double, but the alleged autopsy removes them to the "oral cavity" of a cyanide-killed charred corpse from a Chancellery crater.
 This matched the location of Hitler's remains given by three unreliable eyewitnesses.)